justin2004/weblog/DRAFTS/semantic_messages/README.md

 ```

 My agent recieves some confirmation RDF and the gifts should be available, via SPARQL, before the kids wake up on Christmas morning.

+## The Article

+In this post I'm mostly sketechting out some of the consequences of the ideas presented in [this](https://www-sop.inria.fr/acacia/cours/essi2006/Scientific%20American_%20Feature%20Article_%20The%20Semantic%20Web_%20May%202001.pdf) 2001 Scientific American article.

+> Standardization can only go sofar, because we can't anticipate all possible future needs.

+> The Semantic Web, in contrast, is more flexible.
+The consumer and producer agents can reach a shared understanding by exchanging ontologies, which provide the vocabulary needed for discussion.

+I'm less optimistic that we'll sort out useful ontology exchange anytime soon.
+In the mean time I think picking a single upper ontology that is squishy in the right ways is a path forward.

+> Semantics also makes it easier to take advantage of a service that only partially matches a request.

+I think for semantics to work in this way we have to accept that our systems will get more adaptive at the cost of becoming less brittle.

+Brittle:
+- by design, shouldn't ever be wrong
+- when it sees something unexpected it stops or breaks

+Adaptive:
+- by design, could be wrong
+- when it sees something unexpected it tries to figure it out

+That might be hard for people to accept.
+Perhaps it is why we haven't progressed much on these kind of agents since the 2001 article.

 ## Closing